scssandanayake/Stat-for-DS-course-work/README.md

 - View the seasonal forecast graphs for rainfall and temperature.
 <BR>

-##Instruction to view and run the jupyterNotebook
+# Instruction to view and run the Jupyter Notebook

-# Rainfall Prediction App
+## Rainfall Prediction Application

 This repository contains Jupyter Notebook files for a rainfall prediction app.
 The app uses time series analysis and SARIMA/SARIMAX models to predict future rainfall.